timkaechele/herb/README.md

 ❯ ./herb
 ./herb [command] [options]

-Herb 🌿 Seamless and powerful HTML-aware ERB parsing.
+Herb 🌿 Powerful and seamless HTML-aware ERB parsing.

 ./herb lex [file]      -  Lex a file
 ./herb lex_json [file] -  Lex a file and return the result as json.